 In August 2020, researchers from the University of Auckland and Cawthron Institute, in collaboration with the Australian Antarctic Division and the US National Atmospheric and Oceanographic Administration (NOAA), put satellite trackers on six tohorā – southern right whales.
-Follow each of these whales as they migrate from the Auckland Islands Maungahuka to offshore feeding grounds.
+Below you can meet the whales and see their tracks.
 All images collected under Department of Conservation permit.

 Tahi the tohorā was tagged on 4 August 2020 and was an early migrator, heading southwest from the Auckland Islands Maungahuka on 7 August.
 Tahi passed close by Macquarie Island, reaching 58°S before heading north.
 The sinuous tracks southwest of Australia suggest Tahi spent about 40 days feeding before continuing west.
 Tahi went about half way to South Africa, before heading back west, completing a giant donut in the ocean south of Australia.
 Tahi’s last transmission was 30 March 2021, for a total of 237 days of tracks.

 Rua the tohorā was tagged on 5 August 2020 and stayed around the Auckland Islands Maungahuka for almost the full 40 days its tag was transmitted.
 Rua made a brief , 100 km excursion offshore in early August, and the tag stopped transmitting on 13 September 2020.